 I am an applied microeconomist working on topics related to risk and investment.
 By focusing on both classical and behavioral components of decision-making, my research helps make sense of observed behavior and guide the design of policies seeking to foster resilience in the face of economic and environmental uncertainty.
-I believe that these questions are as relevant for my home community in Pennsylvania as for the communities in Mozambique where I currently study the effects of drought on smallholding farmers.
+I believe that these questions are as relevant for my home community in Maine as for the communities in Mozambique and Nicaragua, where I have spent much of the previous ten years studying the effects of drought on smallholding farmers.

 My extensive fieldwork in Mozambique, Guatemala, and Nicaragua has also left me with an abiding interest in the formation of agricultural value chains and the role of information in determining prices and distributing gains from production.